SummerOfBitcoin/code-challenge-2024-Ronlin1/SOLUTION.md

 ## Conclusion

-This exercise provided valuable insights into the intricacies of block construction and the importance of transaction validation in maintaining blockchain integrity.
+This exercise provided me with valuable insights into the intricacies of block construction and the importance of transaction validation in maintaining blockchain integrity.
 It also highlighted the computational demands of the mining process.

 ### Potential Areas for Future Improvement